wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 You'll do the following steps to run the application in the cloud:

 * Deploy to Web Apps.
-Visual Studio automatically creates a new web app in Azure Websites and a SQL Database instance.
+Visual Studio automatically creates a new web app in Azure and a SQL Database instance.
 * Configure the web app to use your Azure SQL database and storage account.

 After you've created some ads while running in the cloud, you'll view the WebJobs SDK dashboard to see the rich monitoring features it has to offer.